aws-samples/ACM-flag-CA-issuer/README.md

 * You have an allowed/preferred list of Certificate Authorities and need to audit this across your Organization
 * You have a list of Certificate Authorities you do NOT to be used or need to flag where they are being used
   * This could be company policy or as a result of a upcoming client/browser trusted CA store change to identify impact/risk.

+Please see this [AWS Security Blog post](https://aws.amazon.com/blogs/security/options-for-aws-customers-who-use-entrust-issued-certificates/) for more information about how to use this project, and why it might be useful for you.

 ## Approaches